MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 7. Prepare for Display (Old Prototype) | <sub><sup>03_PrepareforDisplay.py</sup></sub>

-In ould prototype we splittet the data corpus by year, suborigin and found pattern.
-Thereby we could skip bad lists.
-The curret Tool for amanual analysis is currently under construction, why we explain here how to use the old one.
+In our prototype, we split the data corpus by year, origin, and pattern found.
+This allowed us to omit some bad lists.
+The current tool for manual analysis is currently under construction, so we explain how to use the old tool here.

 ```
 Folder/